Napa Priority Wine Pass Worth It! | Best Napa Passport | Local Wally's Napa Tourist Guide

 Do I Need to Buy a Wine Pass for Everyone in my Party?

 No, just get one pass per couple.
 It's 2 for 1 for most deals so get one pass, pay for one tasting or tour, and the person with you gets the same for no charge.
-Of course if you have your own card you still get deals like extra pours or free upgrades at most of the wineries.

 Which Wineries Accept It?